microsoft/pxt/docs/packges.md

 a specific version.

-If you have any tags, PXT will pick the one with the highest [semver](https://semver.org) precedence (the biggest version number).
+If you have any tags, PXT will pick the one with the highest [Semantic Version](http://semver.org) precedence (the biggest version number).
 Thus, it's good to have tags like `v0.0.0`, `v0.1.7-rc.4` etc.

 If there are no tags, PXT will pick the latest commit from the default branch (usually `master`).

-In both cases, the specific version is hardcoded into the user's package.
+In both cases, the specific version is hard-coded into the user's package.
 To update, the user has to take explicit action (currently remove and re-add the package).

 ## Future work